vrailn/vape-v4-detector/README.md

 ## How It Works

 Vape injects its cheat DLL into Minecraft by writing the entire PE flat into a single allocation and marking it `PAGE_EXECUTE_READWRITE`.
-The injected PE is protected with Themida/WinLicense, which adds a section called `.vlizer` containing virtualized bytecode.
-No legitimate software does this to a Java process.
+The injected PE is protected with Themida/WinLicense, which adds a section called `.vlizer`.

 The detector: